Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     rename ora2pg_conf.dist ora2pg.conf.dist
     ```

-     > Note: If the ora2pg folder is not exist in the C:\ directory then please run these below commands and then start from Step 1.
+     > Note: If the ora2pg folder is not exist in the C:\ directory then please run the below commands in **Windows Powershell** and repeat the Step 1.
      ```

      cd 'C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL-master\Hands-on lab\lab-files'